miardeangelis/diary3/README.md

 ## Menlo Park N.J.
 July 14, 1885

-Edison's Home in Menlo Park
+Edison's Home in Menlo Park <come back to graphic>

-> come back to graphic

 ### Page 1

 .ve-media https://edisondigital.rutgers.edu/iiif/MA011 left

-Dot introduced me to a new day at 5:30 am.
+==Dot=={ Q117536384} introduced me to a new day at 5:30 am.
 Arose toileted quickly breakfasted then went from boat to street car asked colored gentleman, how long before car left worked his articulating apparatus so weakly I didnt hear word he said. its nice to be a little deaf when travelling you can ask everbody directions then pump your imagination for the answer, it strengthens this faculty.
 Took train leaving at 7 from Providence for the metropolis of culture arrived there 9 am "Coupaid" it to Damons office waited ¾ hour for his arrival.
 Then left for the Chateau-sur-le-Mer If I stay there much longer Mrs. G will think me a bore perhaps she thinks I make only two visits each year in one place each of 6 months Noticed there was no stewardess on the ferryboat, strange omisssion considering the length of the voyage and the swell made by the tri-monthly boat to Nantasket.
 Man with a dusty railroad Co Expression let down a sort of portcullis

 ### Page 2